dikortis/LetsTalkETC/Episodes/Episode_5.md

-a difference of opinion with athyrium reversing a transaction and altering the blockchain so now he takes that objection that the etherium classic community has and he uses it for anything that ethereal classic does if we fix a bug if we do a protocol improvement if we fork to to move away from the bomb or you know whatever it is he'll post something and say see they change the code they're not immutable um at least that's that's what I think his main talking point is every single time that I've seen
+a difference of opinion with athyrium reversing a transaction and altering the blockchain so now he takes that objection that the ethereum classic community has and he uses it for anything that ethereum classic does if we fix a bug if we do a protocol improvement if we fork to move away from the bomb or you know whatever it is he'll post something and say see they change the code they're not immutable at least that's what I think his main talking point is every single time that I've seen

 **Jerry:**
-yeah I mean you can argue
+yes I mean you can argue
-that any transactions on the etherium classic block chain or a violation of the contract because you know you're you're adding new blocks to the blockchain and essentially what it breaks down to when I view it what I see it as conspicuously as an argument that if you are competing with etherium if etherium classic is is competing with etherium that's unfair if you update the platform so that it's in a position where it's capable of surviving that's unfair and basically unfair means you
+that any transactions on the ethereum classic blockchain or a violation of the contract because you know you're you're adding new blocks to the blockchain and essentially what it breaks down to when I view it what I see it as conspicuously as an argument that if you are competing with ethereum if ethereum classic is is competing with ethereum that's unfair if you update the platform so that it's in a position where it's capable of surviving that's unfair and basically unfair means you